rconjoe/blogdor/index.md

 You've stumbled into a geek's cave.

-This is where I try to document some of the things I do with programming, and whatever other tangential areas.
+This is where I try to document some of the things I do in programming and whatever other tangential areas.

 ## About Me